 Good top growth of wheat doesn’t necessarily indicate good root development.
 Poor root development is a concern where conditions have been dry.
 Where wheat plants have a good crown root system and two or more tillers, they will tolerate the cold better.
 If plants are poorly developed going into winter, with very few secondary roots and no tillers, they will be more susceptible to winterkill or desiccation, especially when soils remain dry.
 Poor development of secondary roots may not be readily apparent unless the plants are pulled up and examined (Figure 3).
 If secondary roots are poorly developed, it may be due to dry soils, poor seed-to-soil contact, very low pH, insect damage, or other causes.

 Figure 3.
 Differences in wheat development prior to winter dormancy.
-Both examples should be able to make it through the winter, although the more developed root system in the photo to the right will be able to provide water and nutrients with less limitations to the plant during the winter.
+Both examples shown above should be able to make it through the winter, although the more-developed root system in the photo to the right will be able to provide water and nutrients with less limitations to the plant during the winter.
 Photos by Romulo Lollato, K-State Research and Extension.

 Soil temperatures at the crown level

 Soil temperatures at crown level depend on snow cover, moisture levels in the soil, and seedbed conditions.
-Winterkill is possible if soil temperatures at the crown level (about one inch deep if the wheat was planted at the correct depth) fall into the single digits.
+Winterkill is possible if soil temperatures at the crown level (about one-inch-deep if the wheat was planted at the correct depth) fall into the single digits.
 If there is at least an inch of snow on the ground, the wheat will be insulated and protected, and soil temperatures will usually remain above the critical level.
-Also, if the soil has good moisture, it’s possible that soil temperatures at the crown level may not reach the critical level even in the absence of snow cover.
+In addition, if the soil has good moisture, it is possible that soil temperatures at the crown level will not reach the critical level even in the absence of snow cover.
 However, if the soil is dry and there is no snow cover, there may be the potential for winterkill, especially on exposed slopes or terrace tops, depending on the condition of the plants.
-During the 2017-18 growing season, despite excellent moisture conditions at sowing (early to mid-October), most of the wheat growing region in the state has not received substantial precipitation for over 30 days (Figure 4), and the topsoil is possibly dry through central and western Kansas.
+During the 2019-20 growing season, most of the wheat growing region in the state has not received substantial precipitation for over 30 days (Figure 4), and the topsoil is possibly dry through central and western Kansas.
 Dry soils and loose seedbeds warm up and cool down much faster than moist or firm soils, contributing to winter injury.

 Figure 4.
-Cumulative precipitation from October 15 – November 14, 2017.
-While eastern Kansas received as much as 4.97 inches, the majority of the central and western portions of the state, where wheat is mostly grown, received less than 0.21 inches.
-Dry topsoil might result in greater exposure to winterkill, especially if the canopy is not well developed (see accompanying eUpdate article for a discussion on current crop conditions).
+Cumulative precipitation from October 15 – November 14, 2019.
+While eastern Kansas received as much as 3.74 inches, the majority of central and western Kansas, where wheat is mostly grown, received less than 0.20 inches.
+Dry topsoil might result in greater exposure to winterkill, especially if the canopy is not well developed.
 Map and data from Kansas Mesonet.